What Is an Auto Insurance Deductible?

 How Does a Car Insurance Deductible Work?

-Unlike with health insurance, your deductible is paid for each accident that you have.
-For example, if you get into three separate accidents during a given policy period, and you have a $500 deductible, you will pay a $500 deductible for each accident.
-It's also important to note that your insurance company may only cover the cost of damages that exceed the deductible amount.
+With car insurance, your full deductible is paid for each accident that you have.
+For example, if you get into three separate accidents during a given policy period, and you have a $500 deductible, you’ll pay a $500 deductible for each accident.
+Your car insurance company typically only covers the cost of damages that exceed the deductible amount in the case of a covered loss.

-For example, if you have a $500 deductible and the damages to your car total $450, you would pay the full $450.
-But if the damages to your car total $1,000, you would pay your $500 deductible, and the insurance company would cover the remaining $500.
+To illustrate how your claim payment is calculated, if your deductible is $500 and the damages to your car total $450, you'd pay the full $450.
+But if the damages to your car total $1,000, you’d pay your $500 deductible, and the insurance company would cover the remaining $500.

 When Do You Have to Pay A Deductible?